-This brochure describes the benefits of Group Health Cooperative of South Central Wisconsin under our contract (CS 1828) with the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
+This brochure describes the benefits of Group Health Cooperative of South Central Wisconsin under Group Health Cooperative of South Central Wisconsin contract (CS 1828) with the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
 Member Services may be reached at 608-828-4853 or 800-605-4327 or through our website: www.ghcscw.com.
 The address for Group Health Cooperative of South Central Wisconsin (GHC-SCW) administration offices is: